Era (musical project): Style

-Era's live shows and music videos often feature artists dressed in medieval or traditional clothes and armour.
-Usually, actors Pierre Bouisierie and Irene Bustamante perform at Era shows.
+Era's music features original music written by Eric Levi, his influences come from hard rock music of the 70's and classical music, with a mix of electric guitars and strong vocal melodies.

+Era's live shows, music videos and artwork take Era's audience into the world of Medieval Heroic Fantasy.

 Language

 Most Era songs are sung in an imaginary language inspired by Latin, but with no intended meaning, while others are in actual Latin.
-They also have some songs in English such as "Mother" and "Looking For Something" and, in Arabic, such as "7 Seconds".
+Some songs have English lyrics, such as "Mother" and "Looking For Something", or Arabic lyrics, such as "7 Seconds".